Skip to content

 Features

-• Syntax highlighting: BigQuery SQL with autocomplete
+• Syntax highlighting: SQL syntax with autocomplete

 • Dry run validation: Check queries before running